 Maintain good neutral buoyancy throughout the dive

 It’s important to keep good neutral buoyancy during any dive.
-However, be aware your buoyancy will change during a clean-up dive because, as you collect more trash, your rubbish bag will become heavier.
+However, be aware your buoyancy will change during an underwater cleanup dive because, as you collect more trash, your rubbish bag will become heavier.
 So, make sure you’re adjusting your buoyancy to stay clear of the reef throughout the dive.

 Watch your fins

-Watching your fins so you don’t contact the reef or stir up any sediment is just as important – if not more so – during a clean-up than a normal dive.
+Watching your fins so you don’t contact the reef or stir up any sediment is just as important – if not more so – during an underwater cleanup than a normal dive.
 Although your attention will be focused on finding and collecting rubbish on the dive site, please make sure you’re still aware of all your equipment, especially your fins, throughout the dive.

 Touch only trash

 Be careful not to touch, move or manipulate marine life in your attempt to collect any litter.